maleeper/Midlands_House_Prices/README.md

 - Official UK deprivation scores at LSOA level.
 - Fields: `lsoa11cd`, `imd_score`, `imd_rank`, `imd_decile`.
 - Purpose: adds socio-economic context.

+The IMD data are published under the Open Government Licence.
+(OGL v3.0).
+This means you can use, share, and adapt the data freely, but you must attribute the source.
+No personal data is included, so GDPR does not apply.

 📎 [IMD 2019](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019)